Click map for a full size active view.

 Don't have an account?
 Sign up to open an account and start an application.

-In an effort to increase accessibility, if your organization does not have accessible internet and needs assistance with completing the application, please contact BCF at 206.842.0433 or email grants@bainbridgecf.org no later than March 11.
+In an effort to increase accessibility, if your organization does not have easily accessible internet and/or needs assistance with completing the application, please contact BCF at 206.842.0433 or email grants@bainbridgecf.org no later than March 11.

 BCF is accredited by the Community Foundations National Standards Board (CFNSB).
 We are confirmed in compliance with National Standards for U.S. Council on Foundations, a distinction that conveys a rigorous commitment to transparency, excellence, stewardship and leadership in philanthropy.